EISLAB2021/Systematic_Acoustic_Monitoring_for_Floating_Debris/README.md

 ## Project Background

 This work is part of a three-year environmental protection project aimed at developing a systematic acoustic monitoring method for underwater floating debris.
-The system is designed for low-visibility underwater environments where optical cameras are often unreliable.
-Forward-looking imaging sonar is used to observe debris targets, and this repository provides the tracking component that estimates target motion from sequential sonar frames.
+The system is designed for low-visibility conditions, such as dark or turbid underwater environments, which are common in most marine environments.
+Forward-looking sonar (FLS) is used to observe debris targets, and this repository provides the tracking component that estimates target motion from sequential sonar frames.

 ## Scope